itsmelonely/ACED-EKS/README.md

 3. **GitLab Installation Issues**
    - Check if the EC2 instance has sufficient resources
    - Verify security group allows HTTP/HTTPS traffic

-## 📞 Support

-For questions or issues related to this senior project, please create an issue in the repository or contact the project maintainer.

 ---

 **Note**: This is a senior project developed for educational purposes.
 Please ensure you understand the AWS costs associated with running this infrastructure before deployment.